 8th August 2005

 Coney Island comprises a moderately sized water park with a small collection of traditional rides.
-The water park was packed with people today, something hardly surprising given the weather conditions, while the ride area was largely deserted.
-This state of affairs, however, suited my purposes perfectly.
+The water park was packed with people today, something hardly surprising on a glorious summer day.
+Fortunately for me however the ride area was for the most part deserted.